-At 4 months, your baby is likely more active during the day.
-This activity will use up a lot of calories and energy and is likely to make your baby more tired.
-Your baby may not be able to stay awake as long as he did before and being more active will use up his food quicker, making him hungrier sooner after his usual last feed of the day– hence waking sooner at night/sleeping less at night as he awakens for another feed or several.
+At 4-months, your baby is likely to be quite active during the day, using a lot of energy, which will make them tired.
+Your baby may not be able to stay awake for as long as they previously could, and using this additional energy can make them hungrier much sooner after the last feed of the day.
+This can cause them to sleep less and wake at night for another feed, or several.

-Your baby’s awake-sleep pattern may be disrupted up to 6-7 months before he settles again but every baby is different so it could be a little longer or less than this time frame to adjust.
-What we would be able to adjust to quickly takes you baby longer to do so – so give him time to grow and adapt as he gets through this growing phase.
+Your baby’s awake/ sleep pattern may be disrupted for up to six or seven months before they settle again, but every baby is different, so it could be a little longer or shorter.
+It’s important to give your baby time to grow and adapt while they go through this phase.

 Baby massage has many benefits and is a great way for you and your...Read More